Join CrimsonEms

 Bootcamp Training: Applicants who pass the first round (application + interview) will complete a four-week bootcamp (2 hours/week) to refresh EMT skills and familiarize themselves with CrimsonEMS operations.

 CrimsonEMS offers one fully subsidized EMT training course per semester.
-The next offering of the course will be in Fall 2025.
-Applications for the Fall 2025 course will become available around November and will be accepted until later in the month (date TBD).
+The next offering of the course will be in Spring 2026.
+Applications for the Spring 2026 course will become available around December and will be accepted until later in the month (date TBD).

 During the course, future EMTs will learn the principles and skills necessary to provide care and treatment in a variety of urgent situations.
 Students learn about topics such as anatomy and physiology, pharmacology, sickness, disease, trauma, abuse, mental illness, and patient assessment, as well as methods of treatment and management.
 EMT candidates also develop skills through classroom and applied learning in incident management, communication and leadership, teamwork, emergency vehicle operations, response systems, healthcare systems, bedside manner, and more.